Friday, January 24, 2025

 For Wednesday

 We continue with Motions.
+What does factual insufficiency mean and what should be the terms of a dismissal?
+Read FRCP 12(g) and (h) together.
 Review the three categories of 12(h) rules.
 Why the increasing non-waivability in each?
 Review the waiver puzzles, which should be easier now that we have gone through the waiver rules.
 Again, by giving them in advance, everyone should have prepared answers and be ready to volunteer.
 What is the purpose of FRCP 12(f) and how does it differ from 12(b)(6)?

 • How does Conley interpret FRCP 8(a)(2) and why?
 What is the purpose of the complaint and when is a complaint sufficient?
 Is Conley legal or factual sufficiency?